sebmorales/sfpc.github.io/poetichardware-spring2020.md

 ![](/static/img/poetichardware/symbiosis.gif)

-[Sebastián Morales](https://www.adorevolution.com/) is an artist, engineer and researcher based in NYC.
-He develops interactive works at the intersections of robotics, digital culture and living systems.
-He is currently a new media artist in residence at Mana Contemporary in NJ working on speculative symbiotic relationships between single cells and internet bots.
+[Sebastián Morales](https://www.adorevolution.com/) Sebastián Morales Prado is a Mexican artist, engineer, and researcher based in NYC.
+His work delves into technology as a means to question the boundaries of living systems, robotics, and digital culture.
+Sebastián received a B.S. in Mechanical Engineering from IIT and a MPS form ITP at NYU.
+His latest works develop speculative symbiotic relationships between single cells and internet bots.
 Creating estuaries for them to evolve into new hybrid forms.

 ![](/static/img/poetichardware/tiri.jpg)